-Course Participation
+Course Participation Policy

 Class participation is vital to students' educational experience at UBIS.
 Students are expected to participate in all the classes of their courses, even if asynchronously.
 After 7 days of no participation, students will be given a warning.
-Beyond 7 days, student continuing status and enrollment in a course will be at the discretion of the Program Chair or Vice President of Academic Affairs.
+Beyond 7 days, student continuing status and enrollment in a course will be at the discretion of the Program Chair or Chief Academic Officer.
 Late submission of student work could result in a lower grade.
 Policies regarding late submission are detailed in the syllabi for each course.

 Full time students, in particular hybrid students attending on ground classes and holding a student residency permit through UBIS, must enroll full time in each 8-week term to maintain the government requirements of their permit and visa.
+Hybrid students holding a student residency permit through UBIS must spend a minimum of 20 hours per week at their corresponding campus to maintain the government requirements of their permit and visa.